QuTech-Delft/OpenQL/docs/mapping.rst

 The alternatives are ordered; this is relevant for the ``maptiebreak`` option below.
 The alternatives are ordered:

-- first by the two-qubit gate for which they are an alternative; the most critical two-qubit gate is first;
+- first by the *two-qubit gate* for which they are an alternative; the most critical two-qubit gate is first;
   remember that there can be more than one two-qubit gate when ``all`` was selected for the ``maplookahead`` option.

-- then by the followed path; each path is represented by a sequence of transitions from the mapped first operand qubit to the mapped second operand qubit.
+- then by the *followed path*; each path is represented by a sequence of transitions from the mapped first operand qubit to the mapped second operand qubit.
   The paths are ordered such that of any set of paths with a common prefix these are ordered by a clock-wise order of the successor qubits as seen from the last qubit of the common prefix.

-- and then by the placement of the two-qubit gate; the placements are ordered from start to end of the path.
+- and then by the *placement* of the two-qubit gate; the placements are ordered from start to end of the path.

 So, the first alternative will be the one that clock-wise follows the border and has the two-qubit gate placed directly at the qubit that is the mapped first operand of the gate;